-(b) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments shall be signed by the Treasurer and anyone of the Office Bearers of the Association, being Members or employees authorised to do so by the Committee.
+(b) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments shall be signed by the Treasurer and or the Assistant Treasurer and any one of the Office Bearers of the Association, being Members or employees authorised to do so by the Committee.

-(c) All monies payable on behalf of the Club amounting to $200 or upwards must be payable by cheque with the exception of prize money.
+(c) All monies payable on behalf of the Club amounting to $200 or upwards can be paid by cheque or B pay and Electronic Data Transfer with the exception of prize money.

 (d) That the club have a bank account suitable for paying the club’s expenses through internet banking facilities, with the Treasurer, or any person selected by the Executive and approved at a General Meeting of Members, having sole signing responsibilities.
 Funds not to exceed $5000 or any lesser amount agreed upon from time to time by a General Meeting and to be replaced by a cheque from the main Bank Account of the Club on receipt of a statement of payments by the Treasurer/ nominated person.

 (e) That the club have an internet savings account linked to the main bank account.

 Alteration of Objects and Rules

 82. Subject to the prior written consent of the Control being first obtained, the Statement of Objects and Rules may be altered, rescinded or added to only by a Special Resolution of the Club.